getovahit/PRS-Calibration/README.md

 ## Introduction

-The PRS Ancestry Calibration Tool is a Python-based implementation of the method described in the paper [insert paper reference here].
+The PRS Ancestry Calibration Tool is a Python-based implementation of the method described in the paper [](https://www.nature.com/articles/s41591-024-02796-z#Sec10).
 This tool calibrates Polygenic Risk Scores (PRS) across different genetic ancestries, adjusting for both the mean and variance of PRS distributions based on principal components (PCs) of genetic ancestry.

 ## Prerequisites